 Chestnut Tree House is a children’s charity providing hospice care services and community support for children and young people with progressive life-shortening conditions throughout East and West Sussex, Brighton and Hove and South East Hampshire.

-This year Chestnut Tree House we will be celebrating its 15th birthday – 15 years of caring for children and young people with life-shortening conditions, and their families, in East and West Sussex and South East Hampshire.
+This year Chestnut Tree House we will be celebrating its 26th birthday – Caring for children and young people with life-shortening conditions, and their families, in East and West Sussex and South East Hampshire.

 There are potentially 1,000 families with life-limited children in Sussex.
 Chestnut Tree House offers support for the whole family including psychological and bereavement support, end of life and short break care and sibling support.